spatialos/gdk-for-unity/docs/content/commands.md

                     continue;
                 }

-                var responsePayload = response.Response; // guaranteed to not be null at this point var requestPayload = response.Request; // original request payload
+                var responsePayload = response.ResponsePayload; // guaranteed to not be null at this point var requestPayload = response.RequestPayload; // original request payload

                 // Do something
             }